About Final Cut Pro X XML Version 1.5

-This document describes the elements of the Final Cut Pro X XML (FCPXML) file format, version 1.3.
-This file format lets you import and export XML files between Final Cut Pro X and third-party applications.
-The FCPXML v1.3 file format requires Final Cut Pro X v10.1 or later.
+The Final Cut Pro X XML (FCPXML) format lets you import and export XML documents between Final Cut Pro X and third-party applications.
+FCPXML v1.5 requires Final Cut Pro X v10.2 or later.

 At a Glance

-You can use Final Cut Pro X to export and import FCPXML files to accomplish the following tasks:
+You can use Final Cut Pro X to export and import FCPXML documents to accomplish the following tasks:

-FCPXML v1.3 adds support for the following Final Cut Pro X features:
+FCPXML v1.3 added support for the following Final Cut Pro X features:

 Color adjustments—Define and preserve color adjustments, such as balancing, matching, and correction.